hazardland/db.php/readme.md

     }
 }
 ```
 Example usage which always will generate insert query because $user->id is null by default.
-If save succeds than you will have newly assigned id in $user->id if id field for of user table is primary auto increment integer.
+If save succeedes than you will have newly assigned id in $user->id if id field for of user table is primary auto increment integer.
 ```php
 $user = new user ('John Smith');
 if ($database->user->save($user))